m0dd0/fusion_addin_framework/docs/source/examples.rst

 Specify position of the addin
 -----------------------------

-To define the exact position of the command control in the Userinterface you can use the wrapper classes as shown below.
+To define the exact position of the command control in the userinterface you can use the wrapper classes as shown below.
-By providing the Id of the already exisiting native design workspace, solid tab and solid panel the control will be positioned correspondingly.
+By providing the Id of the already exisiting native Design Workspace, Solid Tab and Solid Panel the control will be positioned correspondingly.
-This time we set ``isPromoted=True`` so the control will appear in the Panel.
+We set ``isPromoted=True`` so the control will appear in the Panel.

 .. code-block:: python